Saxenda and Alcohol/Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Saxenda (liraglutide) which include:
+There are 2 alcohol/food/lifestyle interactions with Saxenda (liraglutide).

 Moderate Drug Interaction